 DnD stats explained

 How do DnD stats work?
-We explain – using tomatoes – what a Dungeons and Dragons character’s ability scores mean and how to calculate them.
+We explain – using tomatoes – what Dungeons and Dragons ability scores mean, as well as how to calculate them.

 DnD stats - Dungeons and Dragons art of a woman about to swing a sword at attacking ghouls